What is acupuncture?

 Will my insurance policy cover acupuncture treatment?

 Some insurance companies will pay for acupuncture treatment.
-Because each insurance provider has different restrictions, it is best to consult with your provider to determine if your treatment will be covered.
+Because each insurance provider has different restrictions, it is best to consult with your provider to find out if your treatment will be covered.

 Can't find the health information you’re looking for?